-The following 8 Life Lessons are from my own ”live and learn” experience.
+The following 8 Life Lessons on how to live with Charcot Marie Tooth Disorder are from my own ”live and learn” experience.
 Some are ones I wish I had learned earlier in life, and others are ”funny now” but not so funny then, lessons from one Perfectly Imperfect woman to another.

 1. DON’T USE YOUR TEETH; THEY CAN FALL OUT

 This is no joke.
 About a year ago, While attempting to tear a bag of dog treats open with my mouth, my top front tooth (dead center of my mouth two days before leaving for Cancun ) literally fell out.
 I will spare you the scary visual (my husband used it as a screensaver for awhile to annoy me) but it wasn’t pretty.

 Because my fine motor skills suck, I used my teeth to open things in a hurry; which was and still is almost always.
 After the tooth fell out and I endured 7 long months of back & forth trips to the oral surgeon, having to wear and clean an uncomfortable retainer with fake teeth & over $8000 in dental bills, I learned my lesson.

 Since the ”tooth incident”, I always carry a pair of scissors I found on Amazon with me and have several pairs in both my bedroom and kitchen where I’m likely to use my teeth to pull or open something when rushing.
 The large soft-grip handles are easy and comfortable to hold.